 The word "thrift" comes from "thrive" and means the ethic and practice of wise use.
 It's one of the English language's most potent words.
 And in recent decades, one of the most misunderstood.
 And for the American future, one of the most important to put back to work.

 Want to introduce (or reintroduce) yourself to thrift?
 You can read our pamphlet, Why Thrift Matters . . . browse David Blankenhorn's book, Thrift: A Cyclopedia . . . watch David's public lecture, Why Thrift? . . . and read our collection of scholarly essays, Franklin's Thrift, which traces the idea from Benjamin Franklin to today.

-We are also proud of our Thrift Collection – the world's most comprehensive collection on the meaning, history, and possibility of thrift.
-This collection is especially useful for teachers, students, and American studies scholars.
+We are also proud of our Thrift Collection the world's most comprehensive collection on the meaning, history, and possibility of thrift.
+This collection is a companion to our curricula and is especially useful for teachers, students, and American studies scholars.

 Please also watch the Steve Martin SNL skit, "Don't Buy What You Cannot Afford."

 Listen to the podcast Thrift Telling the Story of a Cultural Movement for Today